Emerging Curator Program

 Project: “Off:Re:On-Shore,” a symposium about on-shoring—that is, architecture, urbanism, landscape, and infrastructure as tangible and enduring ways to empower and improve the living standards of workers and communities in emerging markets.

 Francesco Garutti, Politecnico di Milano, School of Architecture and Society, Italy

-The project “Talking about Devious Design” takes as its point of departure the controversial history of the design of some overpasses commissioned by the American public administrator Robert Moses in Long Island at the end of the 1920s.
+The project “Talking about Devious Design,” which resulted in a film and a digital publication, takes as its point of departure the controversial history of the design of some overpasses commissioned by the American public administrator Robert Moses in Long Island at the end of the 1920s.
 This narration becomes a tool to activate a discussion on the relation between material form and social content.

 Carrie Smith, University of California, Oakland, USA

 The houseplant arrived indoors around 150 years ago and quickly became a familiar element in the interior.
 “Best Supporting Actor” challenges this passive role of indoor plants via a series of photographically documented interventions in the spaces of the Canadian Centre for Architecture.

 Dan Handel, Technion Israel Institute of Technology, Haifa, Israel